 This line has offered Super VC10 models of an EAA and BOAC aircraft in 1:500 scale.
 A British Airways Super VC10 became available in spring 2008.

-This relatively new brand offers a 1/400 scale model of a RAF Standard VC10 in the grey scheme.
+This brand offers a 1:400 scale model of a RAF Standard VC10 in the grey scheme.
 Their website doesn't offer much info but apparently a hemp coloured K2 will also become available.
 Briefly in 2007 they also supplied a model of Omani A4O-AB but that one probably sold out rather quickly as I am not able to find it again in the shops.
 In 2008 the product line was extended with a line of RAF Tankers in various schemes and Ghana Airways aircraft.
 Details are in the tables below.

 The quality and finishing of these models is similar to Gemini Jets but because of smaller production runs the prices are a bit higher.